(625 ILCS 5/11-501.7)

 Section 11-501 of this Code, the Court may order the offender to

 participate in the Youthful Intoxicated Drivers' Visitation Program.

 The Program shall consist of a supervised visitation as provided

 by this Section by the person to at least one of the following, to the

 (1) A State or private rehabilitation facility that

-cares for victims of motor vehicle accidents involving persons under the influence of alcohol.
+cares for victims of motor vehicle crashes involving persons under the influence of alcohol.